esavv/wavescore/README.md

 ### Things to Work on Next
 Last updated: 2024/12/12
    - Get current 2-part model inference running on API and returning results to iOS app
-      - Verify the API works locally
+      - Fix request timeout error (check Notes for error log)
-      - Update the API to feed the inference results to create the video overlay
+      - Figure out how to deploy the inference API to Heroku
    - Refactor inference.run_inference() to move frame sequencing into a dedicated function.
 Consider sharing this with maneuver_sequencing.py
    - Investigate whether it's bad that our 2-part model runs inference on a single frame sequence at a time, even though we trained it to learn relationships across/betweens sequences
    - Build 1-part model: Infer score from raw video, no intermediate maneuver labeling